• Skip to main content

 A raw whole chicken smeared with garlic butter on a bed of raw vegetables.

-The extra smashed garlic cloves, a half of a lemon, and the rest of the fresh herbs or stems can be tied up in the cavity and it's ready for the oven!
+Step 4 - Fill the cavity with the extra smashed garlic cloves, a half of a lemon, and the rest of the fresh herbs or stems.
+Be sure to discard the little packet if there is one.

 Adding garlic, lemon, and rosemary to the cavity of a raw whole chicken.